 To learn more about recent crane accidents in Texas, visit CBS news at dfw.cbslocal.com.

-As with any big machine, the operation of a crane takes skill and practice, and the machine itself requires upkeep and maintenance in order to ensure it operates properly.
+As with any big machine, the operation of a crane takes skill and practice, and the machine itself requires upkeep and maintenance to ensure it operates properly.

 If the manager is poorly trained or lacks experience, they might employ similarly ill-qualified workers to operate the crane or work inside it from great heights.